Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

-Of course, the geographical boundaries of the Montreal boroughs are man made and have often been modified during the course of our history.
 Nevertheless, each borough developed its own characteristics, its own personality and its own life.
-Some may be closer to your preferences than others, and this is fine, but they are all worth discovering.
+Some may be closer to your preferences and your liking, and this is fine, but each Montreal borough is definitely worth discovering.

-Population: A total number of 12,126 people live in the Anjou Centre electoral district of the Anjou borough.
+Population: A total number of 12,126 people live in the Anjou-Centre electoral district of the Anjou borough.

 Young people represent 21% of the population while older people, 65 years old and over represent 19%.